stijn-dejongh/lovecraft_public_domain/raw_converts/sk.md

 at the back of a drawer in a tall chest.
 It was about a foot square, and its Gothic carvings were so fearful that he did not marvel no person since Edmund Carter had dared to open it.
 It gave forth no noise when shaken, but was mystic with the scent of unremembered spices.
-That it held a key was indeed only a dim legend, and Randolph Carter&rsquo;s father had never known such a box existed.
+That it held a key was indeed only a dim legend, and Randolph Carter's father had never known such a box existed.
 It was bound in rusty iron, and no means was provided for working the formidable lock.
 Carter vaguely understood that he would find within it some key to the lost gate of dreams, but of where and how to use it his grandfather had told him nothing.